Jeremiah Smith (American football): Endorsements

 In September 2024, Smith became the first college football athlete to sign an NIL deal with Red Bull.
 In July 2025, he signed an NIL endorsement agreement with Adidas to appear in brand marketing campaigns.

 Personal life

-Smith is the cousin of Geno Smith, quarterback of the Las Vegas Raiders in the National Football League (NFL).
-Chip Kelly, who recruited Geno from Miramar High School in Miramar, Florida, coached Jeremiah at Ohio State University before joining Las Vegas as offensive coordinator and coaching Geno Smith.
-He was one of the cover athletes for EA Sports College Football 26 alongside Ryan Williams.
+Jeremiah Smith is the cousin of Geno Smith, quarterback of the New York Jets in the National Football League (NFL).
+Chip Kelly, who recruited Geno from Miramar High School in Miramar, Florida, coached Jeremiah at Ohio State University before joining the Las Vegas Raiders as the offensive coordinator and coaching Geno Smith.

+Smith was one of the cover athletes for EA Sports College Football 26 alongside Ryan Coleman-Williams.